Cedar Creek Park

 - There are paths that can be used for walking, jogging, & bicycling..

 - In December 2006, the playground at Cedar Creek was named "Best Playground of Long Island" by Long Press, the weekly newspaper.
 Previously, the playground was judged by News 12 Long Island viewers as the best on Long Island.

 - Unreserved picnic area available on a first-come, first-serve basis; three reserved picnic areas can accommodate 100 people (Leisure Pass required).For more information call 571-7470.

 - A roller rink is open year-round and is available for charter, weather permitting.

 - Sled hills are open during January and February, weather permitting.

-- A dog run includes separate areas for big and small dogs; it is located just down from the park's administration building.
+- A dog run includes separate areas for big and small dogs; it is located in parking field # 7.
 Please note that dogs are not allowed in any County parks or preserves, with the exception of the dog runs.

-- There is a regulation-sized archery range open to the public, dawn to dusk seven days a week, year-round.
-Archers must bring their own equipment, but the range is free and varies from 25 yards to 100 yards in length.
+- There is a regulation-sized archery range open to the public, dawn to sunset seven days a week, year round.
+Archers must bring their own equipment, and varies from 25 yards to 100 yards in length.

-- An aerodrome field designed for radio-controlled model airplane hobbyists is available and regularly hosts model-aircraft shows.
+- An aerodrome field designed for radio-controlled model airplane hobbyist is available and regularly hosts model-aircraft shows.
 An "Academy of Aeronautics" card is required for a permit (call 571-7470).